-Just as small exchanges in energy between water and the polypeptide chain of insulin brought forth a new cubically-patterned form, the same energy exchanges between linear coils and loops of ribonucleic acids brought forth cubically patterned transfer-RNAs.3 that there are at least twenty of cubically-ordered t-RNAs in every living cell and the same number of enzymes, with structures as shown above.24 The enzymes bind a specific three-letter genetic code on the left end of the t-RNA molecule to a specific amino-acid on the right-hand end.
-As you can see, the enzymes which bind these t-RNAs have complex structures composed of both coils and linear segments, all fit together to form a structurally-stable anhydrous core.25 In this case, not only the t-RNA molecule which binds its amino-acid into the catalytic site but the enzyme itself reflects cubic hydration patterning.
+Just as small exchanges in energy between water and the polypeptide chain of insulin brought forth a new cubically-patterned form, the same energy exchanges between linear coils and loops of ribonucleic acids brought forth cubically patterned transfer-RNAs.

+As shown on the first page, cubically patterned transfer-RNAs and insulin mimick spatial units in cubic ice.
+Details of the binding and polypeptide are included in www.cubichydration.com but it is important to realize that there are at least twenty of cubically-ordered t-RNAs in every living cell and the same number of enzymes, with structures as shown above.
+The enzymes bind a specific three-letter genetic code on the left end of the t-RNA molecule to a specific amino-acid on the right-hand end.
+As you can see, the enzymes which bind these t-RNAs have complex structures composed of both coils and linear segments, all fit together to form a structurally-stable anhydrous core.
+In this case, not only the t-RNA molecule which binds its amino-acid into the catalytic site but the enzyme itself reflects cubic hydration patterning.